This post may contain affiliate links. Read our affiliate disclosure here.

 Rock River Falls in Hiawatha State Park, is one of the most secluded falls in all of Michigan.
 The location is not easy to find, but worth it once you get there!

-Miners Fall is 50 feet high at at the end of a short half mile trail.
+Miners Fall is 50 feet high at the end of a short half-mile trail.
 If you’re up for it, there are stairs leading to an overlook with a spectacular view of the falls.